I was recently telling a story from my childhood in a small group when I realized for the first time, why my scars were so distressing to my mother.

 God did end up taking care of some of the problems, but that didn’t heal all the painful, hurtful emotional scars

 The missionaries whose dog attacked me refused to put the dog down saying God would take care of it.
 Actually, He did.
 A week later, the dog was hit by a bus!
 Messy, but effective.
-You can imagine the horror to a mom who feels totally unheard and unprotected after her child is attacked by the dog of people she works with.
+You can imagine the horror to a mom who felt totally unheard and unprotected after her child was attacked by the dog of people she worked with.
+Superimpose that on top of some of her issues from childhood and you have a big problem.
+Of course, back then, no one thought about such things.
+But that didn’t lessen their pain.

 Years later, I would come home after being away for months, sometimes a year.
 Often, the first words from my mom would be about the scars on my face!
 I found it to be rather distressing.
 Now, I realize it probably was a reminder to her of one of the most difficult chapters of her life.
 It represented failure to protect me (guilt), anger at people who were cruel and who knows what else!
 A massive scar of hers for sure!